-Jurors convict Iowa farmer in corn rake killing of wife
+Jurors convict Iowa farmer in corn-rake killing of wife

 DUBUQUE, Iowa (AP) — A jury Monday convicted an eastern Iowa hog farmer of using a corn rake to kill his wife, agreeing with prosecutors who argued he was enraged that she was having an affair.

-Jurors found Todd M. Mullis, 43, guilty of first-degree murder in the death of Amy Mullis, according to the Telegraph Herald .
+Jurors found Todd M. Mullis, 43, guilty of first-degree murder in the death of Amy Mullis, according to the Telegraph Herald.
 She was killed Nov.
-10 on the couple’s farm about 40 miles (64 kilometers) west of Dubuque.
+10 on the couple’s farm about 40 miles west of Dubuque.

 Jurors reached their verdict after deliberating about 7½ hours over two days.